-England after the Norman Conquest of 1066.
+Basquevile is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Basquevile family lived in Herefordshire, although the name is derived from the area of the family's residence sometime prior to the 1066 invasion.
 The family was formerly from Boscherville in Eure, Normandy.
-CITATION[CLOSE]

 Early Origins of the Basquevile family